leanwell/leanwell/ReadMe.md

 # 💫 About Me:
 Hi there, I'm leanwell 👋<br>I'm a second-year Mechatronics student who loves coding and has a strong focus on front-end web development—it's my forte.
 Currently, I'm diving into the world of mobile development to expand my skill set.
 I like to wake up and choose violence.
+(More focus on private repo lately ^_^)

 ## 🌐 Socials: